sensu/sensu-docs/content/sensu-go/5.18/installation/install-sensu.md

 ### Change default admin password

-If you are using Docker and you did not use environment variables to override the default admin credentials in [step 2 of the backend installation process](#2-configure-and-start), we recommend that you change the default admin password immediately: `sensuctl user change-password --interactive`.
+If you are using Docker and you did not use environment variables to override the default admin credentials in [step 2 of the backend installation process](#2-configure-and-start), we recommend that you change the default admin password as soon as you have [installed sensuctl][19].
+Run:

+{{< highlight "shell" >}}
+sensuctl user change-password --interactive
+{{< /highlight >}}

 ## Install Sensu agents